Watch the complete Truckers Against Trafficking Training Video

 Truckers Against Trafficking (TAT) is a 501(c)3 that exists to educate, equip, empower and mobilize members of the trucking and travel plaza industry to combat domestic sex trafficking.

-- Partner with law enforcement to facilitate the investigation of human trafficking.
+- Partner with law enforcement and government agencies to facilitate the investigation of human trafficking.

-- Marshal the resources of the trucking industry to combat this crime.
+- Marshal the resources of our partners to combat this crime.